-Click here to download a copy of Horizon Nuclear Power’s latest Community Update newsletter (June 2014), which provides information on the development of proposals for a new nuclear power station near Oldbury-on-Severn – a year on since plans resumed under new owners Hitachi.
+Click here to download a copy of Horizon Nuclear Power’s latest Community Update newsletter (November 2014), which provides information on Horizon's activities in the local community.

 Horizon Nuclear Power has welcomed the announcement from the European Commission which helps clears the way for EDF’s new nuclear power station at Hinkley Point C.

 Following an inquiry and consultation by the Commission into the terms of EDF's Investment Contract with the UK Government, the Commission has ruled that the modified Contract is compatible with European Union State Aid rules.
 A separate inquiry will be undertaken if and when Horizon secures its own 'Contract for Difference' with the UK Government.

 Alan Raymant, Chief Operating Officer at Horizon said: “This ruling is a huge boost for the UK nuclear new build programme which demonstrates the robustness of the model the UK Government has put in place to bring forward low carbon investment and underlines the attractiveness of the UK market for new nuclear.
 As the next UK developer in line, we take great confidence from the decision.”